Restaurant Owner Job Description

 Step 3: Plan Ahead

 According to the U.S. Small Business Administration (SBA), anyone thinking about starting a business needs to plan ahead.
-Aspiring restaurant owners should create a business plan, choose potential locations, research zoning laws, secure business financing and create a legal structure for the business.
-Before opening a restaurant, the owner also needs to register a business name, get a tax identification number, register for local and state taxes, get all necessary licenses and research all of the responsibilities that go along with being a business owner.
-Restaurant owners must also research and be familiar with Occupational Safety and Health Administration (OSHA) laws and regulations regarding safety in the workplace, such as keeping the workplace clean, using non-slip mats in key areas and maintaining all electrical appliances.
+Aspiring restaurant owners should create a business plan, choose potential locations, research-zoning laws, secure business financing, and create a legal structure for the business.
+Before opening a restaurant, the owner needs to register a business name, get a tax identification number, register for local and state taxes, get all necessary licenses, and research all of the responsibilities that go along with being a business owner.
+Restaurant owners must also research and be familiar with Occupational Safety and Health Administration (OSHA) laws and regulations regarding safety in the workplace, such as keeping the workplace clean, using non-slip mats in key areas, and maintaining all electrical appliances.

 Research permit and license requirements for special features in the restaurant.
-Any specialized approvals, permits and licenses that a restaurant owner needs to obtain are determined by the type of restaurant being opened.
+The type of restaurant being opened determines any specialized approvals, permits and licenses that a restaurant owner needs to obtain.
 For example, a separate permit is needed for a restaurant that features live entertainment.
-Likewise, permits are needed for restaurants that offer outdoor areas, amusement games or dancing.
+Likewise, permits are needed for restaurants that offer outdoor areas, amusement games, or dancing.

 Voluntary certifications are available from organizations such as the National Restaurant Association.
-Some certification options include food sanitation, food safety and safely serving alcohol.
+Some certification options include food sanitation, food safety, and safety serving alcohol.
 Benefits of gaining voluntary certifications include demonstrating strict standards and showing customers that the restaurant cares about serving food safely.
-Certification also helps restaurants keep better records and improves that likelihood that the restaurant will score well on health inspections.
+Certification also helps restaurants keep better records, and improves the likelihood that the establishment will score well on health inspections.